annuoluwa/Jammming/README.md

 ## Project Requirements
  - CSS Modules - For component-scoped styling.
  - JSX - For writing UI components in React
- -  JavaScript(ES6+) -For application logiv and interactivity
+ -  JavaScript(ES6+) -For application login and interactivity
- -  React - For bulding and managing the app's uder interface.
+ -  React - For building and managing the app's user interface.

  ## Getting Started